The Ebola virus is relentless and devastating. UNICEF and partners are continuing to ramp up their response.

 Engaging with communities

-Communication and community engagement are essential to stop and prevent the spread of Ebola.
-UNICEF is supporting the establishment of community committees, and together with partners we are engaging with trusted individuals and networks, including religious leaders, youth and women’s groups, business leaders, as well as Ebola survivors themselves.
+Communication and community engagement are essential to prevent the spread of Ebola.
+UNICEF is supporting the establishment of community “animation cells”, and together with partners UNICEF is engaging with trusted individuals and networks, including religious leaders, youth and women’s groups, business leaders, as well as Ebola survivors themselves.
 Survivor testimonies help to reduce fear and encourage people to seek early treatment.
-The interpersonal communication is reinforced by mass communication, including regular programmes on local radio stations.
+Interpersonal communication is reinforced by mass communication, including regular programmes on local radio stations.

 In the Democratic Republic of Congo, UNICEF is working to bring together social and political influencers, community leaders and members of armed groups to allow Ebola response teams to work within communities in a safer and more trusting environment.